Earth Repair Corps

 During this Permaculture Design Course, participants will be introduced to the ethics, principles, and methods of Permaculture while learning how to design, create, and maintain agriculturally productive ecosystems and sustainable human settlements.
 View an Introduction to Permaculture video here.

-This 72 hour intensive course is taught by experts with best practices in the fields of permaculture, regenerative agriculture, sustainable energy, water conservation, natural building, and more.
+This 72 hour intensive course is taught by experts with in the fields of permaculture, regenerative agriculture, sustainable energy, water conservation, natural building, and more.

 Come learn in the setting of one of the most beautiful rivers on the Edwards Plateau while cultivating a new community during this life changing opportunity.